greenwyrt/plover2CAT/README.md

 Plover2CAT is a plugin for Plover, the open-source stenography engine.
 If the only user requirement is to write steno on the computer, this plugin is not needed as Plover is more than sufficient.
-Plover2CAT provides some of the features a computer-aided-transcription (CAT) program has to produce a transcript for captioning or other purposes.
+Plover2CAT supplements Plover by providing some features of a computer-aided-transcription (CAT) program.

 # Features Overview:

-- [x] a rich text editor with steno hidden underneath
+- a rich text editor with steno hidden underneath:
-- [x] paragraph "block" type formatting
+  - paragraph "block" type formatting
+  - undo/redo history
-- [x] conventional editing features such as cut/copy/paste while keeping steno data attached
+  - conventional editing features such as cut/copy/paste
-- [x] undo/redo history
-- [x] automatic creation and loading of transcript-specific dictionaries for each transcript
-- [x] find and replace for simple text, steno stroke, and untrans
+  - find and replace for simple text, steno stroke, and untrans
-- [x] retroactive define, and define last translate with replacement of all previous occurrences and new outline sent to transcript dictionary
-- [x] an audiovisual player, with controls for timing offset, playback rate, skipping forward and back
-- [x] synchronization of steno with the audio/video file for transcription
-- [x] audio recording synchronized with steno (file format dependent on codecs in operating system)
+  - spellcheck using the `spylls` library with user-selectable dictionaries
+  - autosave transcripts
+  - image insertion
+  - navigation of heading paragraphs

+- steno related features such as:
+  - define/delete last untrans
+  - define retroactive
+  - insertion automatic paragraph affixes based on paragraph style
+  - insertion of user defined fields
+  - timestamped paper tape
+  - creation and loading of transcript-specific dictionaries for each transcript

+- audiovisual synchonization and recording

-- [x] export transcript to plain text, HTML, ASCII, SubRip, RTF/CRE and Open Text Document formats (with style templates)
+- export transcript formats (with style templates):
-- [x] saves paper tape with keys pressed, position of cursor in document, and timestamps at each stroke
+  - plain text
+  - HTML
+  - ASCII
+  - SubRip
+  - RTF/CRE
+  - Open Text Document formats

-- [x] suggestions based on stroke history (powered by Tapey Tape or clippy_2), updated every paragraph
+- outline suggestions based on stroke history (powered by Tapey Tape or clippy_2)

-- [x] spellcheck using the `spylls` library, ability to select spellcheck dictionaries
-- [x] versioning using the `dulwich` library, switch between previously saved transcript states
+- transcript versioning using the `dulwich` library

-- [x] custom shortcuts for menu items
+- custom shortcuts for menu items

-- [x] translation of paper tape file into transcript
+- translation of paper tape file into transcript
-- [x] basic import of RTF/CRE transcript
-- [x] import of images and export into supported formats

 This plugin is built on Plover and inspired by [plover_cat](https://github.com/LukeSilva/plover_cat).